Skip to main content

 This not only puts the individual’s health at risk, but also the stability of communities, societies, and economies.

-Because where you are born should not determine access to healthcare, the AJA Foundation has invested over $1.8 million in organizations delivering quality healthcare in developing countries.
-In addition to prevention, health services include maternal, newborn, and pediatric medicine and treatment of common diseases.
+The AJA Foundation has invested over $1.8 million in organizations delivering quality healthcare in communities in developing countries that would otherwise not be served.
+In addition to prevention, typical health services include maternal, newborn, and pediatric medicine and the treatment of common diseases.

 The Goal